Throws an AssertionFailure with the given message if expr is falsy.

 The value to check.

-initMsg: MsgSourceThe message to display if the assertion fails.
+OptionalinitMsg: MsgSourceThe message to display if the assertion fails.

-and throws AssertionFailure if it is.
+That the value is not strictly true and throws AssertionFailure if it is.

-Asserts that the given value is not strictly undefined
+Asserts that the given value is not strictly undefined.

-and throws AssertionFailure if it is.
+That value is not within start..finish and throws AssertionFailure if it is.

-Asserts that the given value is null
+Asserts that the given value is null.

 it throws an AssertionFailure with the given message.

-and throws AssertionFailure if it is not.
+That the value is strictly null and throws AssertionFailure if it is not.

 This method checks if the provided value is an object.
 If the value is not an object, it throws an AssertionFailure with the given message.

-is an object and throws AssertionFailure if it is not.
+That the value is an object and throws AssertionFailure if it is not.

-Throws an AssertionFailure with the given message if value
+Throws an AssertionFailure with the given message if value is not truthy.

 This method is used to assert that a value is truthy.